 Q. How many aircraft do you have?

-A. We have five aircraft on the fleet with four different types to suit different people’s needs.
+A. We have five aircraft on the fleet with different types to suit everyone's needs.
 With the exception of our C172 we have two of each aircraft so availability is never usually a problem.

 Q. What age can I start taking lessons?